binary-com/deriv-api-docs/docs/languages/javascript/project-setup/index.md

 After adding the content, we can run the application by simply executing the `index.html` file or by using the <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer" target="_blank">Live Server Extension</a>.
 When running your app, see in the console if the `console.log` is appearing.
 Then you know that the JavaScript file is working so that the websocket connection can be implemented properly.

-For setting up the Deriv websocket, you can proceed to the [Websocket connection](/docs/languages/javascript/websocket-connection) page.
+For setting up the Deriv websocket, you can proceed to the [WebSocket connection](/docs/languages/javascript/websocket-connection) page.